Bad day for the open Internet in Switzerland.

 The outcome of the debates amounted to restricting a free and open Internet.
 Further network barriers are included in proposed revisions of the copyright and the telecommunications laws.
 ISOC-CH condemns all attempts to censor the Internet or block content and calls for strict respect of freedom of expression in accordance with international laws.
 Further, ISOC-CH calls on other ISOC chapters to endorse this statement.

 Following the debate in Parliament, and commenting on discussions of the vote, former ISOC-CH Chairman and CEO of the Internet consulting company Ucom.ch, Bernie Hoeneisen, observed, “Although several Swiss Parliamentarians understood the importance of this vote for a free and open internet, our proposal not to include blocking in the law did not pass.
 Technical acumen of the representatives in favour of blocking seemed to be low.
 Political arguments such as protecting the revenues of licensed Swiss casinos and lotteries prevailed in the debate.”
 The distribution of those revenues was a key factor.
-A significant portion of revenues goes to various foundations, subsidised entities or directly to the state; even politicians benefit from this money distribution machine, e.g. via Swiss Olympics, the parliamentary Football team “FC Nationalrat,” and many other associations.
+A significant portion of revenues goes to various foundations, subsidised entities or directly to the state; even politicians benefit from this money distribution machine, e.g. via Swiss Olympic, the parliamentary Football team “FC Nationalrat,” and many other associations.

 Technical facts were either ignored or simply not understood.
 As a consequence, the National Council voted to approve measures that not only fail to result in the Federal Council’s intended effect of protecting consumers (and compulsive gamblers), but will also cause collateral damage to the open Internet.
 Furthermore, the adopted measures are in contradiction with attempts to make the Internet more secure.